couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

     * Note that there can be multiple instance of `/` within a name and all must be retokenized.

   * `Timeout` or `timeoutMillis` (`int`/`duration`) - the time allowed for the operation to be terminated.
 This is controlled by the client.

-  * `LinkName` (`string`) - The name of the link to use, default to none.
-If set then is applied in the form of `CREATE DATASET datasetName AT linkName`.

 ### Returns